Showing posts with label divine causality. Show all posts

 From the foregoing it is determined that:

-1. Divine causality operates not only in the order of being but also in the order of speaking.
+1. Divine causality operates in the order of being and in the order of speaking.

-2. The Holy Spirit is the principal cause of all felicitous and truthful theological utterance.
+2. The Holy Spirit is the principal cause of every felicitous and truthful theological utterance.

-4. Felicity represents the formal aspect of divine causality in language, while truth represents its ontological fulfillment.
+4. Felicity is the formal manifestation of this causality within language; truth is its ontological fulfillment.

 Saturday, March 11, 2017